-Castoffs, castaways and curiosities: these misfit designs didn't make it far beyond the pages of the catalogue, or in some cases the factory floor.
-Auctioneer Richard Wright takes us on an alternative tour of Herman Miller's history.
+Castoffs, castaways, and curiosities—these misfit designs didn’t make it much past the pages of the catalog, or in some cases the factory floor.
+Auctioneer Richard Wright takes us on an alternate tour of Herman Miller’s history.

 Written by: Sam Grawe

 Artwork by: Wright

 Classic designs become classic for a reason—they not only enjoy wide popularity, but they also change the way we think, see, and feel.
 Eames molded plywood chairs utilized a new technological approach to dispense with upholstery and upend traditional notions of comfort.
 Nelson’s platform bench established a baseline for multipurpose furniture by fulfilling the role of table, seat, and platform with the bare necessity of materials.
 The symmetrical wood supports of the Noguchi table base are the very essence of sculpture masquerading as furniture.

 But in the fabled history of Herman Miller, for every classic there are the designs that got away.
 Nelson’s first collection alone offered no less than 140 pieces.
 Describing the role of design at Herman Miller to salespeople in 1959, former CEO Hugh De Pree paraphrased Dr. Seuss.
 It was “to go beyond Z.”A company that was brave enough to bring something like the Marshmallow sofa to life had to be willing to take risks.
 While some paid off, others fizzled and faded.